When Should I Start Deworming My Puppy?

 WhatsApp

-If you're a new puppy owner, one of the questions that may be on your mind is when to start deworming your furry friend.
+If you're a new puppy owner, one of the questions that may be on your mind is when to start deworming your .
 It's important to ensure the health and well-being of your puppy, and deworming plays a crucial role in that.
 In this article, we'll provide you with valuable insights and guidance on the ideal time to start deworming your puppy, along with the importance of regular deworming as part of their overall care routine.
 So let's jump right in and discover how to keep your puppy happy and healthy!

 1. Importance of Deworming